 Our future depends on you

-Southern Nevada is one of the few places on the planet that recycles all indoor water on a community-wide scale.
+Southern Nevada is one of the few places on the planet that recycles nearly all indoor water on a community-wide scale.
 But the majority of our water is used outdoors.
 Reduce your outdoor water use to keep Southern Nevada water-secure.

 Change your watering clock